-The following options are not reflected in the table as they are not presently exercisable or exercisable within 60 days of April 13, 2018: options to purchase 29,000 common shares held by Mr. Holthaus, options to purchase 30,000 common shares held by Mr. Vitou, options to purchase 36,000 common shares held by Mr. Kelly and options to purchase 25,000 shares held by Mr. Willis.
-In addition, the following options granted on March 14, 2018 are not reflected in the table: options to purchase 30,000 common shares granted to Mr. Vitou and options to purchase 20,000 common shares granted to each of Messrs.
-Kelly, Holthaus and Willis.
+The following options are not reflected in the table, as they are not presently exercisable or exercisable within 60 days of May 14, 2019: options to purchase 77,000 common shares held by Mr. Vitou; options to purchase 63,000 common shares held by Mr. Kelly; options to purchase 56,000 shares held by Mr. Willis; and options to purchase 59,000 common shares held by Mr. Holthaus.

-The table also does not include 5,479 restricted stock units held by each of Messrs.
-Cerminara, Dill, Johnson, Lanktree, Struble and Turner and General Payne, which were granted on June 15, 2017 under the Company's 2017 Incentive Compensation Plan.
-These restricted stock units vest in full 12 months after the grant date, subject to the recipient's continued service as a director of the Company through such date.
+The table also does not include 5,063 restricted stock units held by each of Messrs.
+Cerminara, Johnson, Dill, Lanktree, Payne, Struble and Turner, which were granted on September 6, 2018 and vest in five equal annual installments, beginning on the first anniversary of the grant date, subject to the director's continued service as a director of the Company through such date, none of which have vested as of May 14, 2019 or will vest within 60 days of such date.
+All restricted stock units were granted under the Company's 2017 Incentive Compensation Plan (the "2017 Plan").
 Each restricted stock unit represents a contingent right to receive one share of common stock of the Company.
-No restricted stock units have vested as of April 13, 2018 or will vest within 60 days of such date.